 Additionally, Xylem provided a mobile field event tracking application (capturing information on pipe breaks) for the utility’s field operators.
 This value-added feature not only increased the accuracy of break data records, it also reduced the overall labor time required to update their CMMS and GIS, and improved pipe failure predictions.

-The success of the pilot program will allow the utility to develop focused and cost-effective pipeline renewal strategies for the County.
-Once the machine learning approach is implemented for the entire distribution system, this model can help the utility lower their annual costs related to pipeline replacement from $90 million to just $20 million while achieving a dramatic four-fold reduction in failures.
+The success of the pilot program has led the utility to develop additional cost-effective pipeline renewal strategies using an AI-based risk model.
+Once implemented across the entire distribution system, this model can help the utility lower their annual costs related to pipeline replacement from $90 million to just $20 million while achieving a dramatic four-fold reduction in failures.